 Because of the genetics at play in multigens, all three coat types are possible, each with its own unique set of qualities.

 Also called a teddy bear coat, the wavy coat has an irresistible shaggy appearance, hair-like texture, and is usually low shedding.

 Considered to be the lowest shedding coat, this coat can look similar to a Poodle’s, but because it can easily develop mats, daily brushing is required.

-- The smooth straight coat resembles that of a Golden Retriever but is quite fluffy.
+The smooth straight coat resembles that of a Golden Retriever but is quite fluffy.
 This is the easiest coat type to care for as it only requires minimal brushing.

 Beware of this Coat Type

-Dogs with this coat type closely resemble a Golden Retriever, will shed rather heavily and lack the long facial hair on the mustache, eyebrows, and beard.
+Dogs with this coat type closely resemble a Golden Retriever, will shed rather heavily, and lack the long facial hair on the mustache, eyebrows, and beard.

-What is the Best Generation of Goldendoodle?
+What Is the Best Generation of Goldendoodle?

 The answer to this question depends on what you are looking for.

-- Are you concerned with Allergies and Shedding?
+- Are you concerned with allergies and shedding?
 Consider an F1b or F2b.

 - Want a low-maintenance coat?
 An F2 or F2b is your best bet.